openvinotoolkit/model_server/docs/multiple_models_mode.md

 }
 ```

-When the config file is present, the Docker container can be started similar to a single model.
-Keep in mind that models with cloud storage paths require setting specific environmental variables.
+When the config file is present, the Docker container can be started similarly to a single model.
+Note that models with cloud storage paths require setting specific environmental variables.
 Refer to the cloud storage requirements below for more details.

 ```bash